nazianafis/nazianafis/README.md

 😎 I’m pursuing M.Tech in Computer Science with specialization in AI. <br />
 🤖 Within Machine Learning, I'm passionate about Natural Language Processing  <br />
-and the domain of AI creativity, among other things. <br />
+and the domain of AI creativity. <br />
 🔓 I'm also interested in research on AI interpretability and explainability.

 <h4> Let's connect! </h4>